 Other comments: This sunscreen is brilliant!
 It’s cruelty-free, coral reef safe and the packaging is biodegradable!

 As this is a sunscreen intended for outdoor sports/water sports, it is a lot thicker and will leave a visible mark on your face.
 They also have a liquid all-around sunscreen that rubs in and comes in sustainable packaging.
 This may be better for those who just need an everyday sunscreen

 If you intend to travel with a carry-on-only bag, the stick would be perfect as it won’t count as one of your liquids!

 04. Ren – Clean Screen Mineral SPF 30

 Price: £33 ($41)

-About the brand: REN Clean Skincare was founded 2000 in East London by Rob Calcraft and Antony Buck.
-They started exploring ‘safe’ skincare when Buck’s wife experienced reactions from her beauty products when pregnant, becoming wary of ingredients within it.
+About the brand: REN Clean Skincare was founded in 2000 in East London by Rob Calcraft and Antony Buck.
+They started exploring ‘safe’ skincare when Buck’s wife experienced reactions from her beauty products when pregnant, becoming wary of the ingredients within them.
 They wanted to create a brand that challenged traditional skincare that often had synthetic ingredients.

-Other comments: A brand who has challenged traditional products and has always been on a mission for cleaner beauty is a brand I’d like to support!
+Other comments: A brand that has challenged traditional products and has always been on a mission for cleaner beauty is a brand I’d like to support!
 And one you should, too!

 Sunscreens for the body (and face)